 It’s not too soon to get ready for Christmas!
 Doing some of the tasks early means that there will be more time during the holiday season for sipping cocoa, making snow angels and watching Christmas Vacation.

-I realize it might sound kinda nuts to some folks, but if we take some little baby steps in the coming months to get a jump on things, the 2013 holiday season might be even sweeter.
-Along with scaling back and simplifying, here are some ideas:
+I realize it might sound kinda nuts to start planning for Christmas months in advance, but if we take some little baby steps in the coming months to get a jump on things, the holiday season might be even sweeter.

 1. Start a gift list, and write down any suggestions or ideas that arise during the year.
 For instance, if you’re browsing in a store and your sister admires something, make a note or even snap a quick photo of the item.

-4. Accumulate free gift cards.
-Last year I discovered Swagbucks, a search site with free rewards for gift cards and other goodies like PayPal credit.
+4. Accumulate gift cards.
+Check out the search site Swagbucks, which offers free rewards for gift cards.
 You can also earn bucks by watching videos (handy if you’re stuck on hold), filling out surveys and referring others.
-I try to remember to use Swagbucks as my primary search engine, and it’s already netted us several free Amazon gift cards.

 7. Watch for opportunities to take a fun family photo for the Christmas card.
 While you’re at it, jot down memories for the Christmas letter.

 How about you?
 Do you start knitting sweaters and buying a few gifts long before the holidays, or do you prefer to wait until it’s closer to the season?

 Perhaps you’re thinking about doing something different this year.
 (Read about the McDonald Family’s real simple Christmas here.)

 Whichever camp you’re in, we’d all love to hear your thoughts and ideas.
 Drop a comment below about how you get ready for the holidays.